-Individuals may face charges equivalent to prostitution even if they do not engage in behaviors that constitute traditional sex work.
+Individuals may face prostitution charges even if they do not engage in behaviors that constitute traditional sex work.
 As the potential consequences of a conviction may be severe, including incarceration, consulting a Charleston prostitution lawyer may be essential.

 A criminal defense lawyer could help explain the charges against you and build a strong defense on your behalf.
 Legal advice may be the difference between a positive and negative outcome in your case.

 Under South Carolina Code of Laws § 16-15-90, attempting or actually engaging in, purposely facilitating, or soliciting prostitution is against the law.
-Various other actions concerning prostitution are also illegal under South Carolina law, including the following:
+Various other actions concerning prostitution are also illegal under South Carolina law, including:

 - Residing in or entering any place for prostitution